 In preparation for introducing our Class III formula change proposal, we requested information about mozzarella values, volumes, and specifications from USDA.
 The limited information USDA is currently authorized to provide confirmed that the volumes and values of mozzarella are significantly higher than cheddar cheese on which the Class III formula is based.
-We support the addition of mozzarella cheese to the National Dairy Product Sales Report, so total pounds sold, dollars received, price per pound, and moisture content can be included in the Class III price formula.
+We support the addition of mozzarella cheese to the Dairy Product Mandatory Price Reporting Program so total pounds sold, dollars received, price per pound, and moisture content is available to be included in the Class III price formula.

 At our request, USDA staff provided important information about a recent government procurement award that documents the sale of a low moisture, part-skim, string mozzarella delivered from July 1 through September 30, 2023, with an average price per pound of \$3.6445, with a range of \$3.5637 to \$3.8898 per pound.
-Current cheddar cheese prices traded at the Chicago Mercantile Exchange (CME) and reflected in the AMS survey price average less than \$1.50 per pound.
+The current cheddar cheese prices traded at the Chicago Mercantile Exchange (CME) average less than \$1.50 per pound.
 The sales data provided by USDA confirms that the mozzarella price is more than double that of average CME cheddar prices, even while considering shipping costs and other factors.
-We consider the purchase price for a government procurement award an important indicator of an applicable market-clearing price for mozzarella cheese.
+We consider the purchase price for a government procurement award to be an important indicator of an applicable market-clearing price for mozzarella cheese.
 In addition, USDA provided information about mozzarella prices paid in Wisconsin which averaged more than \$1 per pound above the average cheddar price.

 Unlike during the last federal order hearing when minimum pricing formulas were debated, the volume of mozzarella production is now greater than that of cheddar cheese.
-Yet, dairy farmers nationwide are excluded from this profit opportunity because mozzarella is not included in the Class III price formula.
+Yet, dairy farmers nationwide are entirely excluded from this profit opportunity because mozzarella is not included in the Class III price formula.
 The current Class III formula is based on the price of cheddar cheese, a lower-price and lower-moisture cheese.
-The current end-product pricing system for cheese should be revised to be more market-oriented and representative of the cheese market.
-Mozzarella is the cheese produced in the highest volume today, and we support incorporating mozzarella into the Class III formula to ensure that current values and specifications are incorporated in the price that dairy producers receive.
-Processors have realized the profitability of mozzarella cheese, and dairy producers should be able to realize the profitability of this product as end-product pricing formulas intend.
+We believe the current end-product pricing system for cheese should be revised to be more market-oriented.
+Mozzarella is the cheese that is produced in the highest volume today, and we support incorporating mozzarella into the Class III formula to ensure that current values and specifications are incorporated in the price that producers receive.
+Processors have realized the profitability of mozzarella cheese, and we believe producers should be able to realize the profitability of this product as end-product pricing formulas intend.